raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/3. @ComponentScan Annotation/README.md

 The `@ComponentScan` annotation is used in Spring to specify the packages that should be scanned for Spring components.
 It is typically used along with the `@Configuration` annotation to define the base packages where Spring should look for annotated components such as `@Component`, `@Service`, `@Repository`, and `@Controller`.

-### Key Points

-- **Definition**: `@ComponentScan` tells Spring where to search for components to register as beans.
-It helps in automatic detection of beans based on classpath scanning.
-- **Usage**: It is commonly used in configuration classes to specify which packages to scan for Spring-managed components.
-- **Base Packages**: You can define base packages explicitly or use base packages patterns to narrow down the scan.

 ### Example

 ```java